Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer-midi:get-note-number-frequency** note-number

 Returns the frequency of a given note number.
 Note number 69 results in a frequency of 440Hz.
-This function implements a simple mapping and might be useful in some cases.
-For more details about the implementation refer to the source code.
+This function implements a mapping according to [midinote2freq](http://subsynth.sourceforge.net/midinote2freq.html)

 ### Conditions